MoonPoet/xaprb-src/content/blog/forgiveness.md

 It's a release of resentments and ill will towards the person who hurt you.
 With a little thought, it's fairly obvious that holding a grudge harms the grudge-holder, not the target of the grudge.
 It's like drinking poison and thinking that your enemy will fall ill.
-When you forgive, you free yourself, you release yourself from the strongest prison.
+When you forgive, you free yourself, you release yourself from the strongest prison ever built.
 It's also something you can do without the other person's participation or even knowledge.
 It isn't conditioned upon their repentance or apology.